-Stellenbosch University (SU) was founded in 1866 and is now recognized as one of the four top research universities in South Africa and contains about 118 departments in 10 faculties.
+Stellenbosch University (SU) was founded in 1866.
+It is now recognized as one of the four top research universities in South Africa and contains about 118 departments in 10 faculties.
 SU is home to approximately 22,000 students (roughly 16,000 undergraduates and 6,000 graduate students).
-Although Stellenbosch is a multilingual institution with instruction primarily in Afrikaans and English, all courses on the summer program are taught in English.
+Stellenbosch is a multilingual institution with instruction primarily in Afrikaans and some courses in English.
 South African academic life is similar to the European tradition, mixing lectures and seminars with individual laboratory time and library work.